Dark Side of SL Universities..!

 What do you think happens to those who go through this?
 They’re stripped of dignity—a form of psychological torture.
 Imagine being ordered to smoke unfiltered cigarettes with a partner, or worse, to perform sexual acts with strangers in front of others.
 These are not pranks—they are violations.
 These practices ignore consent, gender rights, mental well-being.

 It’s important to note: opinions that ragging is just harmless fun, or that “real oppression” comes from lacking facilities or poor governance—these misunderstand the depth of harm it causes.
-Ragging is often deadly, and comparing it to academic challenges diminishes the trauma it inflicts.
+In fact, Ragging is often deadly, and comparing it to academic challenges diminishes the trauma it inflicts.

 Ultimately, ragging is not about politics or student ideology—it’s about power, shame, control.
 It’s a throwback to archaic tribal rituals wearing the guise of “university culture.”
 And unless we’re all willing to call it out—faculty, students, government—it will continue to tear lives apart.